Global variable: Use

-They are local to the process in which they were set.
-That means if we open two terminal windows (Two different processes running shell) and change value of environment variable in one window, that change will not be seen by other window.

-When a child process is created, it inherits all the environment variables and their values from the parent process.
-Usually, when a program calls another program, it first creates a child process by forking, then the child adjusts the environment as needed and lastly the child replaces itself with the program to be called.
-Child processes therefore cannot use environment variables to communicate with their peers, avoiding the action at a distance problem.

 Global-only and global-by-default

 A number of non-structured languages, such as (early versions of) BASIC, COBOL and Fortran I (1956) only provide global variables.
 Fortran II (1958) introduced subroutines with local variables, and the COMMON keyword for accessing global variables.
 Usage of COMMON in FORTRAN continued in FORTRAN 77, and influenced later languages such as PL/SQL.
 Named COMMON groups for globals behave somewhat like structured namespaces.
 Variables are also global by default in Forth, Lua, Perl, and most shells.

 By language

 C and C++

 The C language does not have a global keyword.
 However, variables declared outside a function have "file scope," meaning they are visible within the file.
 Variables declared with file scope are visible between their declaration and the end of the compilation unit (.c file) (unless shadowed by a like-named object in a nearer scope, such as a local variable); and they implicitly have external linkage and are thus visible to not only the .c file or compilation unit containing their declarations but also to every other compilation unit that is linked to form the complete program.
 External linkage, however, is not sufficient for such a variable's use in other files: for a compilation unit to correctly access such a global variable, it will need to know its type.
 This is accomplished by declaring the variable in each file using the extern keyword.
 (It will be declared in each file but may be defined in only one.)
 Such extern declarations are often placed in a shared header file, since it is common practice for all .c files in a project to include at least one .h file: the standard header file errno.h is an example, making the errno variable accessible to all modules in a project.
 Where this global access mechanism is judged problematic, it can be disabled using the static keyword which restricts a variable to file scope, and will cause attempts to import it with extern to raise a compilation (or linking) error.

 An example of a "global" variable in C: